-During the year the College took part in the Global SDG Teach in.
+The College took part in the Global SDG Teach in for the second year.
 The SDG (Sustainable Development Goal) Teach In is a campaign coordinated by SOS-UK (Students Organising for Sustainability UK).
 The campaign seeks to put the SDGs at the heart of education across all disciplines.
 The annual campaign calls upon educators to include the SDGS within their teaching, learning and assessment during the campaign.
 The College achieved #1 in Students Engaged and #2 in Staff Pledged globally.

-Throughout the year teaching staff took part in development sessions aimed at embedding Education for Sustainable Development and the College rolled out Carbon Literacy training to all staff.
-The College achieved Bronze Carbon Literate Organisation status part way through the year.
+Throughout the year teaching staff continued to take part in development sessions aimed at embedding Education for Sustainable Development and 84% of staff attended Carbon Literacy training.